nextflow-io/nextflow/docs/operator.md

   ```

 - `buffer( openingCondition, closingCondition )`: starts to gather the items emitted by the channel
-  as soon as one of the them verify the `opening condition` and it continues until there is one item
+  as soon as one of the them verify the `openingCondition` and it continues until there is one item
-  which verify the `closing condition`.
+  which verify the `closingCondition`.
 After that the subset is emitted and it continues applying the
   described logic until the last channel item is emitted.
   Both conditions can be defined either as a {ref}`regular expression <script-regexp>`, a literal value,
-  a Java class, or a `boolean predicate` that need to be satisfied.
+  a Java class, or a boolean predicate that need to be satisfied.
 For example:

   ```
   Channel